saxamaphone69/ss21/readme.md

 ![screenshot of ss21 applied](img/browser-2023-03-04.png)

-following the success (or lack of) from curabitr and xl, ss21 provides a fresh and clean userstyle for use with [ccd0's 4chan x](https://ccd0.github.io/4chan-x/) in ~~2019, 2020, 2021, 2022~~, 2023!
+following the success (or lack of) from curabitr and xl, ss21 provides a fresh and clean userstyle for use with either [ccd0's 4chan x](https://ccd0.github.io/4chan-x/) or [tuxedotako's typescript fork](https://github.com/TuxedoTako/4chan-xt) in ~~2019, 2020, 2021, 2022, 2023~~, 2024!

 created by **saxamaphone** "sax" `!3.saxN0DHY`, who has been making userstyles for 4chan since 2009 with styles such as 3 Shades of 4chan (which only exists as Midnight Caek in App/OneeChan now), curabitr, and xl